Documents necessary for a tax return:

 In order to be eligible for a tax refund, you should be enrolled into the traditional taxation system in Norway.
 You can switch to this taxation system for the year 2020 until the 30th of April 2021, therefore, we strongly advise you to contact us without delay to initiate the procedure.

-NOTE: If you do not have all the necessary documents – no problem!
-You can still start your tax return process.
-Our experienced tax return specialists will retrieve your missing documents.
+NOTE: If you do not have all required documents – no problem!
+You can still begin your tax return process.
+Contact us and we will help you get them.